bluesky/tiled/docs/source/how-to/tiled-database.md

 ## Reference

-See `database` in the service configuration reference {doc}`../reference/service` for a comprehensive list of the options for tuning database performance and reliability.
+See `database` in {doc}`../reference/service-configuration` for comprehensive documentation of the options for tuning database performance and reliability.